Divyansh-ag14/Recommender-Systems/Non personalised recommender systems/readme.txt

 Table of Content:

-[1.
-Reading Dataset]
+1. Reading Dataset

-[2.
-Basic Exploration]
+2. Basic Exploration

-[3.
-Merging Movie information to ratings dataframe]
+3. Merging Movie information to ratings dataframe

-[4.
-Non Personalised Recommender Systems using average ratings]
+4. Non Personalised Recommender Systems using average ratings

-[5.
-Non Personalised Recommender Systems using number of ratings or rating count]
+5. Non Personalised Recommender Systems using number of ratings or rating count

-[6.
-Non Personalised Recommender Systems using count of ratings 4 and above]
+6. Non Personalised Recommender Systems using count of ratings 4 and above

-[7.
-Weak Personalisation using Gender Information]
+7. Weak Personalisation using Gender Information